Menu Display

 Outlook Water 2025

-The number of water customers increased compared to June 2024, confirming the moderate trend of internal growth in the Group’s reference areas.
+Compared to September 2024, the number of water customers increased, confirming a moderate trend of organic growth in the Group’s reference areas.

-Thanks to the investments planned in the Business plan, this business area will become even more efficient and resilient in the coming years.
-The Group will in fact work on many fronts to reduce water consumption, decrease linear network losses and increase the reuse of wastewater.
+Thanks to the investments planned over the course of the business plan, this area will become even more efficient and resilient in the coming years.
+The Group will work on several fronts to reduce water consumption, decrease network losses, and increase the reuse of wastewater.

 Outlook Waste 2025